-What is the GPT Model?
+What is a GPT Model?

 Overview of GPT Models